Sales advice: 052 269 21 60

 Political motives: "Hacktivists" are politically or ideologically motivated.
 They might attempt to disable the websites of governments, organizations or entire industries or bombard them with requests so as to make them unusable for extended periods.

-As a rule of thumb, the more digitally networked your business is, the greater your need for cyber insurance will be.
-Even businesses that don't need computers or IT infrastructure for their main activity often rely on digital services – be it for online banking, internet telephony, managing customer appointments or using social media for marketing.
+The rule of thumb is that the more digitally networked your business is, the greater your need for cyber insurance will be.
+Even businesses that don't need computers or IT infrastructure for their main activity often rely on digital services – be it for online banking, internet telephony, digital management of customer appointments or using social media for marketing.
 Any of these are at risk from cyber attacks.